lgwarda/simple-scheme-projects/README.md

 # Programming Learning Resources

-This repository contains my learning journey through various computer science resources:
+This repository contains my learning journey through various computer science resources, organized by programming language.

+## Directory Structure

-- `/berkeley`: Course materials and solutions from Berkeley CS courses
+- `/racket`: Course materials and solutions related to Racket programming, including:
-- `/htdp2e`: Solutions for How to Design Programs, Second Edition
+  - `/htdp2e`: Solutions for How to Design Programs, Second Edition.
-- `/sicp`: Solutions for Structure and Interpretation of Computer Programs
-- `/simply-scheme`: Solutions for Simply Scheme
+  - `/simply-scheme`: Solutions for Simply Scheme.
+  - `/algorithms`: Some solutions to intermediate algorithms.

-## Future Improvements
+### Future Improvements

-In the near future, I plan to refactor the directory structure of this repository to ensure that each directory maintains its original commit history and can be updated independently.
-This will be achieved by converting each directory into a Git submodule.
+In the near future, I plan to further organize resources and ensure each directory maintains its original commit history.

-### Benefits of This Change
-- **Independent Histories**: Each directory will have its own commit history, making it easier to track changes specific to each course.
-- **Modularity**: Updates to individual directories can be made without affecting others, promoting cleaner and more manageable code.
-- **Clarity**: The overall structure will be more organized, aligning with best practices in version control.

-Stay tuned for updates as I implement these changes!
+### Contributions

+Feel free to contribute to this repository or suggest improvements!